What are the principles to follow in a Staff meeting?

 Rule #7 – Don’t Forget Teamwork

-Staff meetings shouldn’t be solely focused on formalities and pressure, especially first staff meeting with new team.
+Staff meetings shouldn't be solely focused on formalities and pressure, especially the first staff meeting with a new team.
 It should go with a cozy and pleasant place to get team bonding and connection.
-Encourage a positive and supportive atmosphere where team members can connect, share ideas, and collaborate via icebreakers, games and quizzes.

 Rule #8 – Don’t interrupt or speak over others